 The new material was patented by kinetic chemicals in 1941 as new fluorinated plastic and registered the Teflon trademark in 1945.
-Fast forward, the year 1961 was when the first US-made PTFE-coated pan was marketed in the United States as “The Happy Pan.”
-Since then, there is no looking back and non-stick cookware has been one of the most common household products produced by thousands of manufacturers and available worldwide.
+Fast forward to the year 1961, when the first US-made PTFE-coated pan was marketed in the United States as “The Happy Pan.”
+Since then, there is no looking back, and non-stick cookware has been one of the most common household products produced by thousands of manufacturers and available worldwide.

 Characteristics and Properties of PTFE –